wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 ### implicitDependencies

-Nx uses powerful source-code analysis to figure out your workspace's project graph.
-Some dependencies cannot be deduced statically, so you can set them manually like this:
+Nx uses powerful source-code analysis to figure out your workspace's project graph Some dependencies cannot be deduced statically, so you can set them manually like this:

 ```json